mpaiva/venus/_projects/2024-05-25-wcag-plugin.md

 date: 2024-05-25 00:00:02
 brief: Streamline your design process with tools to find, annotate, and implement accessibility guidelines directly within Figma.
 Check it out and run it on <a href="https://www.figma.com/community/plugin/1373362852131056921/wcag-plugin" target="_blank">Figma Community</a>.
-description: "This plugin enhances the accessibility of digital designs by integrating accessibility guidelines directly into your design processes and systems.
-The WCAG Plugin offers three key features:
+description: "This plugin enhances the accessibility of digital designs by integrating accessibility guidelines directly into your design processes and systems."

-- 🔎 Guideline Search - Quickly find relevant guidelines as a conversation starter and to ensure your designs are providing an equitable experience for all users.

-- 🗂️ Notation Cards - Annotate Figma design files with WCAG guideline cards to increase your knowledge of accessibility requirements and best practices.

-- 🔧 Utility Tokens - Import accessibility utility tokens as Figma variables to ensure accessible design decisions across various design elements and components.

-Free and open-source: This plugin is free and open-source, driven by a community of passionate contributors dedicated to making digital design more accessible for everyone."

 featured_image: wcag-plugin-02.png
-accent_color: "#FF33F7"
+accent_color: "#4c60e6"
 case_study: true
 gallery_images:
   - wcag-plugin-01.png